 The Whitewolfe Vineyard

-The Whitewolfe vineyard is a remarkable site.
 Standing in the centre of this south-facing vineyard, nestled at the base of Blue Bell Hill, you can physically see the weather roll in from the river Medway (less than 1-kilometre southeast), with rainstorms splitting across the vines.
 This natural phenomenon ensures the vines are protected from heavy rains, helping its Chardonnay grapes ripen perfectly even in the wettest years.
 The North Downs additionally shelters the vineyard from cool, northeasterly winds, as well as providing a barrier to trap warm air from the southeast, which is the prevailing wind during the growing season.
 The soils here are similarly unique to the area, boasting free-draining chalk that retains heat well during unpredictable English summers.

 Soil Health